 4. Learn all about design at Midtown’s MODA Museum

 MODA is the only museum in the Southeast devoted exclusively to celebration of all things design.
 There’s always always something worthwhile to check out, so make sure to visit the next time you’ve got some time to spare in Midtown Atlanta.
-Currently there’s an exciting exhibit devoted to hip-hop architecture, featuring unmissable art and quality insight on the iconic music genre that became a cultural movement.

 Parks and attractions in Midtown Atlanta

-4. Spend the day discovering the hidden corners of Piedmont Park
+4. Spend the day exploring Piedmont Park

 5. Pay a visit to the absolutely stunning Atlanta Botanical Garden